 Help!
 I struggle while classmates seem to breeze through coursework

-As you said, the people in your class seem to breeze through the work.
-It is possible that your perception of their experiences in class may differ from the reality.
-Perhaps the reason your peers say belittling things about others is because they, themselves, struggle to understand the coursework.
-People will sometimes say condescending things about others as a defense mechanism — in this case, they don't want others to know they're challenged by the work, so they verbalize how weak others in class are.
-Most likely, you are not the only one feeling the way you do about those specific classes, your major, or college in general.
+Furthermore, you mentioned that your peers seem to breeze through their work easily.
+It’s possible that your perception of their experiences with the class may differ from the reality of the situation.
+For example, perhaps the reason your peers say belittling things about others is because they’re insecure about the fact that they themselves are struggling to understand the coursework as well.
+People sometimes will say condescending comments about others as a defense mechanism and in order to make themselves feel better.
+Most likely, you’re not the only one feeling the way you do about those specific classes, your major, or college in general.

-Perhaps organizing a study group for the classes you are having trouble with would make sense.
-This idea might allow you to tackle difficult topics more constructively, as well as reassure you that you are not alone in feeling challenged.
-This is also an opportunity to learn how to ask for help.
-It's often said that it takes more strength to know when and how to ask for help than to say nothing/do nothing at all.
-Rather than asking classmates or friends, you could also start with your professors.
-Make an appointment during their office hours.
-Your professors, major advisor, or academic dean could shed light on ways to become better versed in the class material.
-They can help you with effective studying techniques or refer you to someone who can.
-They can also discuss strategies for applying to graduate school — if that is what you want to do — such as taking summer courses to boost your GPA.
+To help alleviate some stress, one strategy you could use is organizing a study group for the classes you’re struggling with.
+This might allow you to tackle difficult topics more constructively, as well as reassure yourself that you’re not alone in feeling challenged.
+From what you’ve described, it seems as though your friends in the major may not be the support you need when seeking help.
+Are there other students in the major you could befriend who may provide that social support?
+Furthermore, instead of asking classmates for help, you could also ask your professors or other faculty for some assistance.
+Your professors, major advisor, or academic dean could shed light on ways to become better versed in the class material, as well as help you develop effective studying techniques or refer you to someone who can.
+Are there any graduate students or teaching assistants at your school who are familiar with your major?
+They may be able to help from the perspective of a student, while still providing some separation from your classmates.
+They can also discuss strategies for applying to graduate school (if that is what you want to do) such as taking summer courses to boost your GPA.

-If this major is really what you want to pursue for your graduate studies or future career path, there's no need to abandon it.
-Instead, think about what you can do so that you grasp the material better and have a positive experience during your senior year.
-Maybe rethink your major a bit.
-Perhaps rather than being involved in the more challenging side of your major, another perspective makes better use of your skills, while maintaining your interest or passion.
-For example, if your passion were academic biology, rather than bio research in a lab, you may be better suited to teach biology or to edit bio textbooks.
-The point is to consider how you want to apply the information you're learning in your classes.
-Even though the classes you're preparing for feel like rocket science, they may be easier to manage if you have a concept of why and for what you are taking them.
+Moreover, if this major is what you want to pursue for your graduate studies or future career path, you may be able to approach it in a new way.
+Are there different paths within the major?
+Perhaps rather than being involved in the side that’s more challenging for you, another perspective may make better use of your skills, while maintaining your interest or passion.
+You could consider how you want to apply the information you're learning in your classes.
+For example, if your passion was academic biology, there are a range of jobs that you could pursue, such as being a lab technician, working within a government agency, or even being a teacher.
+While the classes you're preparing for may feel like rocket science, they may be easier to manage if you have a concept of why and for what you’re taking them.

-Being a senior in college can be challenging enough in itself without having to stress about how to make it through classes and your major requirements.
-It may be useful to confide in a friend outside of your major about the challenges you face.
+Finally, given your feelings of being overwhelmed with coursework for your major, it may be worth it to utilize the counseling services on your campus and/or even the campus disability services.
+They may be able to provide some additional resources to help you better grasp the concepts, manage your studying, and cope with the feelings you have as you move through the rest of your degree.
+Additionally, it may also be useful to confide in a friend outside of your major about the challenges you face.
 Sometimes having that one person who you can vent with and lean on can make a world of difference in managing your stress and feeling more grounded.
 Use your motivation to seek out the people and resources that can give you the support you need.